griffinjmbur/griffinjmbur.github.io/_posts/2024-02-23-counting-blogpost.md

 date: 2024-02-22
 ---

-# Counting and the binomial theorem

 In this post, I introduce the basic combinatorics that anyone who is serious about statistics beyond the most basic level should know.
 This part of math also, I think, happens to be exceptionally beautiful.

-## The lay of the land
+# The lay of the land

 The question "how many ways are there of choosing \\(k\\) items from a set of \\(n\\)" is a question that comes up *constantly* in mathematics.